 Remote working trends: The best thing since sliced bread?

-Working from home is definitely trendy and on the rise.
+Working from home is a trend that continues to rise.
 According to Fundera, in 2017 there were roughly 3.7 million employees worldwide working from home at least half the time.

-Furthermore, remote working has become a favorite perk for both employees and companies.
-A recent infographic published by the digital company GO-Gulf as well as data from the Global Workspace Survey highlights that:
+What’s more, remote working has become a favorite perk for both employees and companies.
+A recent infographic published by the digital company GO-Gulf, as well as data from the Global Workspace Survey, highlights that:

 - 90% of remote workers plan on working remotely for the rest of their lives.